vagrius/process_statistics_script/README.md

 - number of open handles

 The path to the file to be launched and the interval of gathering statistics are specified by the user.
 The statistics collected is saved as a CSV file.
-Originaly made as a test task for one company.